 Hello Grade I!

-The first days of school are very exciting, especially for those going to school for the first time in their lives.
-Grade I symbolizes the gradual transition from a world of free play and imagination to a world of formal studies, duties and responsibilities.
+Grade I symbolizes the transition from a world of free play and imagination to a world of formal studies, duties and responsibilities.
 This change is thrilling and significant both for the child and his family.
-Nurit Hellinger, occupational therapist and Coordinator and Facilitator of the “Hello Grade I” workshops at Schneider Children’s, offers advice to children transitioning from kindergarten to school.
+Nurit Hellinger, occupational therapist and Coordinator of Instruction in the Institute of Child Development and the Facilitator of the “Hello Grade I” workshops at Schneider Children’s, offers advice to children transitioning from kindergarten to school.

 The guideline when transitioning from framework to framework is personal organization, i.e. the ability to plan a multi-level task in advance and to evaluate its execution thereafter.
 This is especially apparent in the mornings, when in a relatively short space of time, the child is required to dress, brush his teeth, put on his shoes, brush his hair, eat breakfast and leave the house with all the needed equipment for that day in school.
 Another example is completing homework assignments which also demands good planning and execution.
 Children need assistance to fulfil these tasks effectively and independently prior to starting school.
 They should be involved in completing complicated and varied tasks by themselves even if they are not connected to school such as setting the table, tidying up a room, making a sandwhich.
 In this way, the child learns how to organize things himself and transfer the capability to other tasks required of him at school.
 Of course the objective is not to “throw the child into deep water”, rather to guide him, intercede for him, and help him in different ways such as creating a table of duties (with pictures) reminding the child of the sequence of tasks.

 A recommended activity to practice within the home in order to improve organizational skills is cooking and baking which have several degrees:

 Promotes practice of hand skills (mixing, cutting, kneading, opening and closing jars) in preparation for putting writing items in a pencil case in the long term